Frequently Asked Questions – IP Relay

 Can I have just one IP Relay 10-digit number to access either SprintIP.com or mobile app?

 Yes.
 Once registration is complete, a IP Relay 10-digit is assigned.
 Only one IP Relay 10-digit number is needed for the web or mobile app.
 Simply use the same username and password to login to either SprintIP.com or the mobile app to place an IP Relay call.

 Customers may also obtain registration information in an alternative readable format by sending an email to firstname.lastname@example.org.

 Why am I not able to read my conversation using my braille display?

-For iOS device users, the Speech hints settings may significantly interrupt your reading performance on your braille display especially using Sprint IP Relay.
+For iOS device users, the Speech hints settings may significantly interrupt your reading performance on your braille display especially using IP Relay.
 To eliminate speech hints interruptions, here are the step-by-step instructions to follow: